John Lockwood (priest)

 John Lockwood (born about 1555; executed at York, 13 April 1642) was an English Roman Catholic priest.
 He is a Catholic martyr, beatified in 1929.

 Life

 He was the eldest son of Christopher Lockwood, of Sowerby, Yorkshire, by Clare, eldest daughter of Christopher Lascelles, of Sowerby and Brackenborough Castle, Yorkshire.
-With the second son, Francis, he arrived at Reims on 4 November 1579, and was sent to Douai College to study philosophy.
+With the second son, Francis, he arrived at Reims on 4 November 1579 and was sent to Douai College to study philosophy.
+It is also recorded that before going to the seminary his father had offered him a large sum of money to choose another way of life.